-School Site Coordinator, Sarah Keiser is the Site Coordinator for Penngrove Elementary School and Mary Collins at Cherry Valley Charter School and Grant Elemetary School.
-She is serving as the Auditor on the PTA board at Penngrove Elementary and has two children currently attending the school.
+School Site Coordinator, Sarah Keiser is the Site Coordinator for Penngrove Elementary School, Mary Collins at Cherry Valley Charter School and Grant Elementary School.
+She is serving as the Auditor on the PTA board at Penngrove Elementary.
 Sarah’s experience working with children includes coaching multiple sports and substitute teaching middle school students.
 She enjoys working with both the children and the mentors volunteering their time, and looks forward to serving the youth in our community for many years to come.
 Sarah can be reached at skeiser(@)wrmm.org or 707-778-4798.

 School Site Coordinator, Beki Long has been with Mentor Me since 2009.
 She is presently the School Site Coordinator at La Tercera Elementary School and Sonoma Mountain Elementary School.
 Beki has a BA in Psychology and an MA in Counseling from Sonoma State University.
 She is also Pupil Personnel Services Credentialed, a school counselor with Old Adobe Union School District, and a private swim instructor.
 Beki has also been a School Counselor with Santa Rosa City Schools and the Rohnert Park Unified School District and is currently a Counselor at La Tercera School.
 Her husband, Mike, is a mentor and they love being a part of an organization that strives to make positive changes in the lives of the youth in our community.
 Beki can be reached by email at blong(@)wrmm.org and by phone at 707-778-4798.